 c) Reserve Sections

-All sections shall be between eleven and fifteen players unless decided by the sub-committeeo.
+All sections will be between eleven and fifteen players unless decided by the Committee.

-4. Competitors shall play one game against each of the other competitors in the section.
+4. Competitors will play one game against each of the other competitors in the section.

-5. All sections shall commence and finish play inside two seasons, in accordance with Rule 8.
+5. All sections will commence and finish play inside two seasons, in accordance with Rule 8.

-6. The championship shall be open to any player who is born or are currently residing in the United Kingdom, a Crown Dependency or a British Overseas Territory or playing under an appropriate flag.
-Details of eligibility shall be clearly stated at the time of entry.
+6. The championship will be open to any player who is born or is currently residing in the United Kingdom, a Crown Dependency or a British Overseas Territory or playing under an appropriate flag.
+Details of eligibility will be clearly stated at the time of entry.

-7. The following rules shall apply unless the Championship sub-committee decides that special circumstances justify an alteration.
-The ICCF rating list (current at time of start of the event) shall be used to rank the players in order,and place them into sections appropriate to their rating subject to Rule 7.1 and Rule 7.2 below.
-For players with no ICCF rating, Fide and National ratings will be considered by the Championship sub-committee.
+7. The following rules will apply unless the Championship Committee decides that special circumstances justify an alteration.
+The ICCF rating list (current at time of start of the event) will be used to rank the players in order,and place them into sections appropriate to their rating subject to Rule 7.1 and Rule 7.2 below.
+For players with no ICCF rating, Fide and National ratings will be considered by the Championship Committee.

 7.1 Championship Section

 a) A maximum of three players will be nominated by each of the home nations.
-The nominated players must all have an ICCF Rating above a figure laid down by the tri-federation sub-committee.
+The nominated players must all have an ICCF Rating above a figure laid down by the tri-federation Committee.
 If sections 7.1b, 7.1c and 7.1d do not produce a player mix which enables an International Title Tournament then the players with the highest rating which will enable an international title tournament will be qualified prior to application of 7.1c and 7.1d.

-b) The winners and runners-up of the candidate’s section of the previous tournament shall be entitled to enter.
+b) The winners and runners-up of the candidate’s section of the previous tournament will be entitled to enter.
 This entry cannot be deferred and must be used in the following season, or it is void.

 c) The participants in the previous or ongoing Championship